 - Four exits serve Oshawa off the 401.
 Stevenson Road, on the west side, replaced the Park Road exit with a full cloverleaf style interchange.
 Simcoe Street has a westbound on-ramp and eastbound off-ramp only.
 Ritson Road and Bloor Street East/Harmony Road handle traffic on the east end of town.

 - Toll highway 407 current has its eastern terminus north of Oshawa at Harmony Road.
 Further development of the 407 to Clarington, east of Oshawa is planned for completion by 2020.

-- Oshawa’s city streets are, for the most part, laid out in a grid based on its Lake Ontario waterfront.
+- Oshawa’s city streets are, for the most part, laid out in a grid-based on its Lake Ontario waterfront.
 North-south streets run slightly northwest to southeast.
-East-west routes tilt east southeast to west southwest.
+East-west routes tilt east southeast to the west southwest.
 This street orientation extends from Etobicoke in the west to Belleville.